 - Committee for Sydney

-- Greater Cities Commission
+- ⊕ Greater Cities Commission

-- NSW Department of Education
+- → NSW Department of

-- NSW Department of Communities and Justice
+- Communities and Justice

-- NSW Department of Planning and Environment
+- and Environment

-- NSW Health

 - Western Sydney Community Forum

-(7): The Goals set out by our Community Strategic Plan go beyond the scope of Council's activities.
+The Goals set out by our Community Strategic Plan go beyond the scope of Council's activities.
 To ensure our community reaches its aspirations, Council also partners with other stakeholders to deliver the Strategic Actions identified in this plan.